bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/code-review/FutureTokenSaleLockBox.md

     // To enable transfers of tokens held by this contract
     // BK Ok
-    TokenInterface public simpleToken;
+    ERC20Interface public simpleToken;

-    // To determine earliest unlock date (six months) after which tokens held by this contract can be transferred
+    // To determine earliest unlock date after which tokens held by this contract can be transferred
     // BK Ok
     TokenSaleInterface public tokenSale;

-    // The unlock date is initially six months after tokenSale.endTime, but may be extended
+    // The unlock date is initially 26 weeks after tokenSale.endTime, but may be extended
     // BK Ok
     uint256 public unlockDate;